Magnetic Double-Wells: Lower Bounds on Tunneling: Proof of the main theorem,

-To prove the main theorem, we shall invoke the complex analytic \cref{cor:main complex analytic lower bound} below, whose main inputs, beyond analyticity in a wedge, are a lower bound at a \emph{single point} as well as a global exponential upper bound.
+To prove the main theorem on lower bounds for $\rho(\lambda)$ and $\Delta(\lambda)$, we shall apply the complex analytic \cref{lem:complex-analysis}, whose inputs are: an analytic function on a wedge which (a) satisfies a lower bound at a \emph{single point} in this wedge, and (b) an exponential upper bound throughout the wedge.